instructlab/instructlab/docs/gpu-acceleration.md

 ## Training

-`lab train`  also experimentally supports GPU acceleration on Linux.
+`ilab train`  also experimentally supports GPU acceleration on Linux.
 Details of a working set up is included above.
 Training is memory-intensive and requires a modern GPU to work.
 The GPU must support `bfloat16` or `fp16` and have at least 17 GiB of free GPU memory.
 Nvidia CUDA on WSL2 is able to use shared host